 I am always on the look out for the unusual, the odd and the downright peculiar, whether it is a house with a 3000 years lease, a lost golden cup, or a sighting of mermaids I just love to find the story behind it all!

-So when I heard that there was a grave in the village of Veryan on the Roseland Peninsula that is thought to be the longest in the UK I just had to go an take a look.
+So when I heard about a grave in the village of Veryan on the Roseland Peninsula thought to be the longest in the UK I had to take a look.

-Churches are, I find, the most wonderful places to find the unusual but they are also a place of quiet in a busy town and somewhere cool on a hot summers day.
+Churches are, I find, the most wonderful places to find the unusual.
+But they are also a place of quiet in a busy town and somewhere cool on a hot summers day.
 Wherever I go I always take a look around the church, you never know what you might learn.
-Veryan’s ancient church, St Symphorian, sits in the centre of this picturesque village and the grave I had come to see took a little bit to hunting to find.
-Eventually I spotted it, tucked away against a hedge in the corner of its graveyard.
+Veryan’s ancient church, St Symphorian, sits in the centre of this picturesque village and the grave I had come to see took a little bit of hunting to find.
+Eventually I spotted it, tucked away against a hedge in a corner.

 On the night of 1st February 1914 the Hera, a German cargo ship on her way to Falmouth, ran into ‘dirty weather’ off the Lizard.
-Her chronometer had failed, the ship’s clock was an hour slow and consequently in the thicken fog the crew were unable to take proper bearings.
+Her chronometer had failed.
+The ship’s clock was an hour slow.
+Consequently in the thicken fog the crew were unable to take proper bearings.

-The community in and around Veryan, although used to shipwrecks, were deeply moved by the events of that night, it is said that the local people stood on the cliffs and watched the tragedy unfold, unable to do anything to help.
-Historic records also show that hundreds of people attended the burial service in Veryan and as recently as 2014 a memorial service was held to mark the centenary of that fateful night.
+The community in and around Veryan, although used to shipwrecks, were deeply moved by the events of that night.
+It is said that the local people stood on the cliffs and watched the tragedy unfold.
+Unable to do anything to help.
+Historic records also show that hundreds of people attended the burial service in Veryan.
+As recently as 2014 a memorial service was held to mark the centenary of that fateful night.

 For more posts like this try: